lurodrigo/lurodrigo.github.io/_posts/2017-05-29-symbolic-computation-R-2-4.md

 # to fix only in the last post of the series.
 ```

 Defining products is analogous to defining sums.
-The main difference lies on the fact that there are two elementary simplifications we can apply: the cases where one of the operations is 0 or 1.
+The main difference lies in the fact that there are two elementary simplifications we can apply: the cases where one of the operations is 0 or 1.

 ``` r
 `*.symbolic` = function(f, g) {